Krk: Geography

+Important Bird Area

+The island forms part of the Kvarner Islands Important Bird Area (IBA), designated as such by BirdLife International because it supports significant numbers of many bird species, including breeding populations of several birds of prey.

+A Eurasian griffon vulture colony lives in protected in an area called Kuntrep on Krk.
+There they breed at low elevations, with some nests at 10 m (33 ft).
+Therefore, contact with people is common.

 Culture and religion

 Krk has historically been a center of Croatian culture.
 Various literature in the Glagolitic alphabet was created and in part preserved on Krk (notably the Baška tablet, one of the oldest preserved texts in Croatian).
 A monastery lies on the small island of Košljun in a bay off the coast of Krk.

 Krk belonged to the Republic of Venice during much of the Middle Ages until its dissolution, when its destinies followed those of Dalmatia.
 It became part of the Kingdom of Serbs, Croats and Slovenes (later called Yugoslavia) after World War I, in 1920.
 After that date, the village of Veglia/Krk remained the only predominantly Italian-speaking municipality in Yugoslavia.
 After World War II, most of the Italians left.

 The island of Krk is a participant in the 2020 European Capital of Culture project.
 Through the program "27 neighborhoods", the city of Krk, Malinska and Vrbnik will be involved in different events during the entire year.
 Along with them, the Municipality of Baška participated in the program "Lungomare Art", based on which a permanent art installation "Drops" was set up, which puts emphasis on traditional drywall architecture.